Who Are the Actors in Bitcoin Markets?

 Another recent unique use case for corporations has been the allocation of treasury reserve positions into Bitcoin.
 Historically, treasury reserve assets have been the standard allocation of cash, gold, and bonds.
 Most notably, on August 11, 2020, MicroStrategy, the largest independent publicly-traded business intelligence company, announced that it was investing $250 million in Bitcoin and adopting the asset as its primary treasury reserve.

 As corporate allocation of reserve positions to bitcoin becomes commonplace, it could have an impact on the Bitcoin price.
 Overall, Bitcoin has shown the potential to create positive improvements in efficiency through systemic changes to corporate operations, billing, and financing as more and more corporations become open to the possibilities that Bitcoin offers.

-Although many governments offer conflicting opinions on Bitcoin as a currency, they are still actively involved in the bitcoin market through auctioning off bitcoin that has been seized during or as a result of criminal activity.
+Although many governments offer conflicting opinions on Bitcoin as a currency, they are still actively involved in the Bitcoin market through auctioning off bitcoin that has been seized during or as a result of criminal activity.
 The U.S. Government held its first bitcoin auction in 2014, and has auctioned off hundreds of millions of dollars worth of bitcoin since then.
 Not all governments have dumped the asset so quickly.
-After seizing 200,000 bitcoin from a crackdown on criminal activity in May 2017, the Bulgarian government never publically auctioned the bitcoin, indicating they still hold the bitcoin, valued at $2.5 billion as of 2020.
+After seizing 200,000 BTC from a crackdown on criminal activity in May 2017, the Bulgarian government never publically auctioned the bitcoin, indicating they still hold the bitcoin, valued at $2.5 billion as of 2020.